A Letter to My 15-Year-Old Self on Guy Sexuality

 At first blush, this might sound like fatherly patter, but let’s shake that notion straight away.
 You’re me.
 You were me a generation ago.
 You’re me — a sophomore in high school learning to drive a stick on the column, maintaining decent grades, and drinking a six-pack of beer with friends whenever you can finagle one.
 No need to be concerned, that will settle down.

 I think concern over a guy talking to himself is over-hyped.
 I think our own voice is the first and most important voice that we need to hear.
 So, this is not some kind of “let’s change history because something has gone seriously wrong” type of history intervention.
 No, this is simply stuff that you need to be able to tell yourself.
 And stuff that you and other guys need to be able to tell each other.

 I don’t have regrets about your sexually formative years (which, by the way, are mostly ahead of you) though it was a little strong on sexual apprehension and guilt.
-Religion and family do a number on you, doesn’t it?
-It is was it is, though, and when you get some new information and then expand your understanding of how that information shapes your life, you grow.
+Religion and family do a number on you, don’t they?
+It is what it is, though, and when you get some new information and then expand your understanding of how that information shapes your life, you grow.
 I just think that a kid needs all the same sexual information as an adult.
 Informed, healthy sexuality shapes our lives as kids and as teens.
 It becomes more difficult later in life.

 Talk Sex Whenever You Can